 The Importance of Not Letting Market Fluctuations Influence Your Long-Term Strategy:

-- Long-Term Focus: Focus on the long-term performance and intrinsic value of your investments rather than short-term market movements.
+- Long-Term Focus: Focus on the cash flows and fundamental value of your investments.
+Let the market have its temper tantrums.

 Example: